Foot sprain - aftercareMid-foot sprain

 - Grade II, moderate.
 You have large tears in the ligaments.

 - Grade III, severe.
-The ligaments have completely torn from the bone.
+The ligaments are completely disrupted or detached from the bone.

 What to Expect